jackjliew/ai-openscale/insight-timechart.md

 ![View transactions](images/view_transactions.png)

-A list of transactions for the past hour is listed.
-Copy any of the transaction IDs to get details about that transaction in the Explainability tab.
+A list of transactions where the deployment has acted in a biased manner is listed.
+Click the **Explain** link for any of the transaction IDs to get details about that transaction in the Explainability tab.
 For more information, see [Monitoring explainability](/docs/services/ai-openscale/insight-explain.html).

 ![Transaction list](images/transaction_list.png)